luca-s/mpi-master-slave/README.rst

 Why MPI with Python?
 --------------------

 Python is such a nice and features rich language that writing the high level logic of your application with it require so little effort.
 Also, considering that you can wrap C or Fortran functions in Python, there is no need to write your whole application in a low level language that makes hard to change application logic, refactoring, maintenance, porting and adding new features.
-Instead you can write the application in Python and possibly write in C/Fortran the functions that are computationally expensive (also it worth trying using Numba module before even considering using C/fortran, which allows to "compile" your code directly in Python and also allow GPU computing).
+Instead you can write the application in Python and possibly write in C/Fortran the functions that are computationally expensive (also it is worth trying using Numba module before even considering using C/fortran, which allows to "compile" your code directly in Python and allows GPU computing too).
 There is no need to write the whole application in C/Fortran if 90% of the execution time is spent in a bunch of functions.
 Just focus on optimizing those functions.
 Of course this is not true if the application execution time is spread among way too many parts of code, in this case it is certainly sensible to think about using a compiled or fast language for the whole software project instead of python.

 Also I just want to highligth that MPI allows to scale an application, that means it allows your code to handle indefinite amount of work given that enough hardware (computing nodes) is available.
 This shouldn't be confused with code optimization (multi threading, GPU code) that increases execution speed but doesn't allow your application to scale with the size of the input.
 That is, even if more hardware becomes available it doesn't improve the performance of the code because the code is not written in a way that it can take adavantage of the additional resources.

 Interesting note, MPI can be used on your local machine (no need to have a cluster) spawing a process for each core.
 This in turn results in performance which are comparable with multithreded code, though it usually quicker to modify your application to support multithreding while MPI enforces a strinct design of your application.
-So, depending on the scope of your project, you might consider a different approche.
+So, depending on the scope of your project, you might consider a different approach.

 Writing you application